Skip to main content

 Kubernetes (often abbreviated as K8s — "K" + 8 middle letters + "s") is a container orchestration platform.
 It manages the deployment, scaling, and operation of containerised applications across a cluster of machines.

-Kubernetes was originally designed by Google, based on their internal system called Borg, and is now maintained by the Cloud Native Computing Foundation (CNCF).
-It is the industry standard for container orchestration.
+Originally designed by Google based on their internal system called Borg.
+Now maintained by the Cloud Native Computing Foundation (CNCF).
+It's the industry standard for container orchestration, and it probably will be for years to come.

 Core Kubernetes Concepts